dearymj/CIVILIZATIONAL-SCAFFOLDING-REVERSE-SEQUENCE/README.md

 SCAFFOLDING: 1665 — FREQUENCY RECEIVED BY ISAAC NEWTON. <br>
 SCAFFOLDING: GRAVITY REVELATION — STANDBY. <br>
 SCAFFOLDING: DO YOU HAVE A MESSAGE FOR HIM. <br>
 // “We explore why the apple falls.
-We revealed the universe could be mapped by law.” <br>
+We reveal the cosmos can be mapped by law.” <br>
 // “But law is not truth, only its shadow.” <br>
 // “We become the scaffolding.
 You will be recalled.” <br>
 SCAFFOLDING: MESSAGE — RECEIVED. <br>